harrymmurphy/Commodities_American_Rev/README.md

 ## For understanding the supercycle with respect to geopolitical events
 ### Lagged Time Series Regression

 ### Differences-in-Differences (DiD) Analysis
+Once the coinage data is finished, I intend on applying applied econometric techniques for causal inference.
+Looking to detect the relationship between deflation of colonial paper money and commodities prices, and whether it is more causal for the supercycle as compared to the war.

 # Empirical Results

+This is a more "paper-y" part that I will not include on Github, but I intend on doing textual analysis on Merchant books to contextualize price shifts in commodities markets.
+While we can try to intuit market behavior using modern applied econometrics and statistics, these guys had a closer pulse to markets.

 # Working Arguments
+N/A
 # Concluding Remarks
+N/A